-The adjacent swimming pool, complete with ornamental fountain, is surrounded by paving and overlooks the desert landscape.
+The adjacent swimming pool, complete with ornamental fountain, is surrounded by paving and overlooks the desert landscape and a small waterhole, where during our short visit in October 2016 we saw a number of oryx.
 To one side, two communal 'bomas' –traditional southern African firepits – form a focal point for groups travelling together to enjoy a meal.
 Each boma also has facilities for meal preparation and washing up.

 Desert Camp has 20 self-catering chalets, all built from stone and canvas.
 Although simple, the chalets are spacious and appear comfortably furnished, with a well thought-out room layout.
 Each can sleep a family of four, with twin beds and a double sleeper couch suitable for smaller children; there’s also hanging space, an en-suite bathroom and separate toilet.
 Two of the rooms are wheelchair accessible with ramps and adapted bathrooms.
 These bathrooms are of a wet room style with the toilet and shower rooms knocked together giving more space, they also include handles.